CarlosAllen93/sport/README.md

 # sport

+(I'll leave the word "sport" because that's what I wrote in 2017 :)  )

 At this time I started studying programming, but never used my projects on GitHub // En este momento comencé a estudiar programación, pero nunca usé mis proyectos en GitHub.. (( year 2017 )) learning HTML etc..